algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/FunctionalSpecificaction.md

 Outline plans for translating the game's text and instructions into different languages if needed.
 Ensure that the game can handle different character sets and text encodings.

-**Data Storage and Backup:**
-Describe how player progress and high scores are stored and backed up.
-Ensure data integrity and recovery mechanisms.

 **Resource Management:**
 Address memory management and resource allocation to prevent memory leaks and crashes.

-**Testing and Quality Assurance:**
-Specify the testing approach, including the types of testing (e.g., unit testing, integration testing, user testing) and the criteria for success.

 **Documentation and Support:**
 Document the codebase, game mechanics, and development process.
 Provide user guides and support documentation for players.

-**Maintainability and Extensibility:**
-Ensure that the codebase is well-structured and maintainable for future updates or modifications.
-Consider the ease of adding new features or content to the game.

 **Legal and Licensing Considerations:**
 Ensure compliance with any legal requirements related to intellectual property and trademarks when using the Pac-Man brand.